WebComponentsGuide/webcomponents.guide/learn/components/naming-your-components.md

 out what the class does within the greater context of your JavaScript code.
 Adding `-element` to a tag name is redundant because all tags are elements, but adding `Element` to a class is not because not all classes are elements.
-Another reason for this is that it avoids conflicts with other class constructors, for example if you had a `<number-format>` element, `class NumberFormat` would be very similar to the already existing `Intl.NumberFormat` class.
+Another reason for this is that it avoids conflicts with other class constructors, for example if you had a `<number-format>` element, `class NumberFormat` would be very similar to the existing `Intl.NumberFormat` class.
 Instead naming your element class `class NumberFormatElement` avoids the conflict.

-All of the _built-ins_ use `HTML` as a prefix and `Element` as a suffix.
+All the _built-ins_ use `HTML` as a prefix and `Element` as a suffix.
 For example `<span>`'s class is `HTMLSpanElement`.
 Adding a prefix or suffix means you're in good company.
 If you have a design system where you're prefixing your element tag names, using the prefix in the class name is a good idea, so if you had a "Fancy" design system with `<fcy-button>` and `<fcy-accordion>` then naming classes like `FancyButtonElement` and `FancyAccordionElement` is a good pattern.

 [spectrum]: https://opensource.adobe.com/spectrum-web-components/
 [shoelace]: https://shoelace.style/